MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/replaceasforeignkey.md

 ## Overview

-ReplaceAsForeignKey is a projection operation that creates a foreign key which references one of the source attributes.
-This operation receives a set of attributes as input and outputs a single foreign key attribute which is specified on the `replaceWith` property.
+ReplaceAsForeignKey is a projection operation that creates a foreign key that references one of the source attributes.
+This operation receives a set of attributes as input and outputs a single foreign key attribute, which is specified on the `replaceWith` property.
 A `is.linkedEntity.identifier` trait is added to the resulting attribute.
 The argument of this trait has information about the source attribute that is referenced by this foreign key.

 ```json
 {